Tip one: use a magnifying mirror

 Take your curler, go to the base of your top lashes and push for a few seconds.
 Make sure all eyelashes have been curled, to emphasise this wide-eyed look.
 The Eyeko Eyelash Curler is a game-changer and its added cushion removes the worry of damaging your lashes whilst creating this effect.

-Tip six: finish off with some shimmering highlight
+Tip seven: finish off with some shimmering highlight

 Glasses are fashionable and sexy and can accentuate the eyes when you choose the right makeup for them.
 Try to match your makeup with your hair and eye colour, and use your frames to balance out and elevate any look.
 You can even use our online tool to virtually try-on as many frames as you like to find out which suit you and your eye makeup best.